 4) for those who have experienced significant childhood trauma, often the specific causes of their psychological suffering are far too complex to be expressed verbally.
 Self-harm, then, may be a way of expressing the acute mental pain one is in non-verbally.
 In this way, self-harm can be seen as a way to act out internal emotional turmoil.

-6) finally, it is also theorised that self-harm can trigger a dissociative state (click here to read my article on dissociation).
+6) finally, it is also theorised that self-harm can trigger a state of DISSOCIATION.

-For detailed advice (provided by the NHS) about self-harming behavior and how it can be addressed click here.
+For detailed advice (provided by the NHS) about self-harming behaviour and how it can be addressed click here.